sibelius-notes/sibelius-notes.github.io/markdown/1199md/music270_review.md

 Minor-mode music from the late Renaissance through the Baroque typically cadences on a major triad by rasing the final chord's third.

 ## Composing a Modal Homophony
-Two "rules of thumb":
+Two "rules of thumb" (tenor and alto):
-1. When a tone
+1. When a tone is common to two or more successive chords, retain it in the same voice.
+2. Otherwise, move each voice to the nearest available chord tone.

 # Chapter 12 - Tonic Confirmation '
 <mark>' Note that this chapter is marked **important** to review.</mark>